dinakaranr/Transcriber/README.md

-HTML file output is generated in the cypress/reports/mochareports folder. test case passed then green message appear test case failed then assert failed message appears along with a screenshot.
+HTML file output is generated in the cypress/reports/mochareports folder. test case passed then green message appear. test case failed then assert failed message appears along with a screenshot.
-A message appears in the terminal window if the test case passed
+A message appears in the terminal window if the test case passed.